Sonny Sandoval: The Whosoevers

-Since 2008, Sandoval has been part of an outreach group, The Whosoevers, with Ryan Ries, Lacey Sturm, formerly of Flyleaf, and Brian Welch, guitarist for the nu metal band Korn.
+Since 2008, Sandoval has been part of an outreach group, The Whosoevers, with Ryan Ries, Lacey Sturm of Flyleaf, and Brian Welch, guitarist for the nu metal band Korn.

 Other work

+Before the formation of P.O.D., Sandoval was a member of a rap/hip-hop group in high school called Unlicensed Product.

 Sandoval appeared in Project 86's self-titled album in the song "Six Sirens".
 In 2004, he contributed to two tracks on Anastacia's self titled album, "Seasons Change" and "I Do".
 He has been named number 63 in Hit Paraders Top 100 Metal Vocalists of All Time in 2006.